The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Results

 \subsection{The complexity of the thermal and chemical structure of cluster centres as predicted by TNG-Cluster}

-We first quantify the properties of the central X-ray emitting gas, in the ICM of our 352 targets from the TNG-Cluster simulation.
+We first quantify the properties of the central X-ray emitting gas, in the ICM of our 352 targets from the TNG-Cluster simulation.\\

-{\it Temperature.} Starting with the temperature distribution of the gas in the centre of our clusters (\autoref{fig:gas_prop}, top), we find that, according to TNG-Cluster, the majority of the ICM mass is concentrated around a single temperature.
+{\it Temperature.} Starting with the temperature distribution of the gas in the centre of our clusters (\autoref{fig:gas_prop}, top), we find that, according to TNG-Cluster, the majority of the ICM mass is concentrated around a single temperature, the virial temperature of the cluster.
 The location of the peak exhibits, as expected, a strong correlation with halo mass, with the central ICM of more massive clusters being, on average, hotter.
 The width of the temperature distributions varies significantly across clusters, even between systems with similar halo masses.
 A subset of systems, independent of halo mass, appear to have extended tails of gas, extending to sub-keV temperatures.
 Considering that we are looking at the centrally-located gas, it is very likely that those tails are associated with the cooler inter-stellar (ISM) or circum-galactic (CGM) media of the brightest cluster galaxy \citep[BCG; see also][]{Rohr24b}.
 A few clusters also exhibit very high, super-virial temperature tails, which, given the SMBH feedback model implemented in TNG-Cluster, may be driven by central energy injections \citep{Truong24}.
+Overall, by visual inspection of the temperature distribution of each individual simulated cluster, we identify that at least 20 per cent of them (i.e. about 70 clusters of the 352) exhibit ICM in the central regions extending across more than one order of magnitude in temperature (in units of keV), i.e. with extended tails either towards cooler or super-virial temperatures.

+Both the width and shape of the temperature distribution are relevant aspects for our analysis.
+So, what is the functional form of the temperature of the ICM at the centres of clusters favoured by TNG-Cluster?